huang-feiyu/bustub-lab/README.md

 The rest job is to follow extendible hash table scheme to implement `Insert`, `Remove`, `GetValue`.
 And we also need to support multi-threading, aka.
 Concurrency Control.
 (Much easier than B<sup>+</sup>Tree)

+## Task#1: Page Layout

+* Directory Page
+  * `GetSplitImageIndex`: Get the "split image"(brother bucket) bucket id => Just NOT the highest bit of its bucket
+  * `GetLocalHighBit`: Only for function above
+  * `IncrGlobalDepth`: Because we use LSB to index bucket, so when we double the directory(inc global depth), we need to map our new bucket to its brother.
+Specifically, just need to copy bucket page id and local depth.